jorisschellekens/borb/EXAMPLES.md

 #### 2.1.3 Adding text to a `Document` using `LineOfText`

-By using `LineOfText` we can add justification (left, center, right, full) to our text.
+By using `LineOfText` we can add Alignment.(left, center, right, full) to our text.
 We start by creating an empty `Document` (just like the other examples).

         # create document